Assange appeals against UK extradition decision

 Two weeks ago, judges at Britain's top court rejected his argument by a 5-2 majority that a European arrest warrant for his extradition was invalid, seemingly putting an end to an 18-month legal battle.

-However, his lawyers argued that some of the judges had reached their decision based on a legal point that had not been argued in court, preventing the defense team from making a counter-submission.
+However, his lawyers argued that some of the judges had reached their decision based on a legal point that had not been argued in court, preventing the defence team from making a counter-submission.

 The court agreed to give Assange 14 days to challenge the decision and a spokeswoman said on Tuesday that an appeal had been submitted.